Ohio Parents Arrested After 8-Year-Old Son Allegedly Suffers Heroin Overdose

-A pair of Ohio parents have been arrested after their 8-year-old son allegedly suffered from a heroin overdose in January.
+Two Ohio parents have been arrested after their 8-year-old son allegedly suffered from a heroin overdose in January.
 Police say that they arrived at the couple’s Berea home on January 11 after receiving a report of an unresponsive child.
-The child in question was the 8-year-old son of Charles Dowdy and Danielle Simko, and responding officers say that when they arrived on scene they found the boy not breathing, his desperate father reportedly performing CPR.
+The child in question was the 8-year-old son of Charles Dowdy and Danielle Simko, and responding officers say that when they arrived on scene, they found the boy not breathing, his desperate father reportedly performing CPR.

 7-year-old Ohio boy recovering after heroin overdose.
 Hear the 911 call>> https://t.co/kUPtiBK5cJ pic.twitter.com/uOPJa09bt9